jfiander/bps/README.md

 All assets are served by CloudFront.

-Static files are stored in one bucket.
+Static assets and SEO files are stored in one bucket each.

-All other files are stored in environment-specific buckets by purpose.
+Photos, Bilge issues, and general files are stored in environmented buckets.

 ## Setup